 The Three-Bridges Design for Learning

-When I first started teaching math, my students were so behind on grade-level content, I couldn’t even use the textbook.
+It was my first year teaching math.
+And my students were so behind on grade-level content, I couldn’t even use the textbook.

 Fortunately, one day a colleague showed me Khan Academy.
 With a little hesitation, I tried it out with my students the next day.